 - Social media

 To make things easy, you can make a list of the most important requirements your target prospects must meet.
-Anyone who doesn’t meet your criteria can be filtered out, so you’ll have to focus only on what matters the most.
+Anyone who doesn’t meet your criteria can be filtered out, so you can focus only on what matters the most.
 Consider things like:

 - Are they relevant to your industry?